-All students are encouraged to participate in orientation so as to become familiar with the college and its resources.
-Orientation is offered in different locations: online (www.elcamino.edu-MyECC) and matriculation counseling groups for new students.
+All services and classes are open to general admission students.
+If students do not wish to matriculate, they will nonetheless be provided full access to services and classes at El Camino College.
+General admission students will not be required to complete the matriculation process.
+Orientation All students are encouraged to participate in orientation so as to become familiar with the college and its resources.
+Orientation is offered in different locations: online (https://ecc-portal.elcamino.edu/) and matriculation counseling groups for new students.
 Special orientation sessions are arranged for high school students through their high schools.
 Orientations are also arranged for students who participate in the following support programs, such as Honors, EOPS, Financial Aid, students with a disability, athletes, and international students.
-El Camino College New Student Welcome Day, scheduled every year in mid-August, is a great way for students to get to know the campus, learn about academic programs and services, and meet new friends.